telerik/maui-docs/controls/datagrid/row-details/row-details-template.md

 <snippet id ='datagrid-items-source'/>

-5. In addition you can define the row details to be expanded:
+5. In addition, you can define the row details to be expanded:

 <snippet id ='datagrid-expand-rowdetails'/>